morgen-peschke/trans-factsheet/README.md

 discrepancies, yet face substantial discrimination in athletics.
 Keep in mind that specific instances of trans people winning sports competitions doesn't actually prove anything about broader trends.
-Also worth noting the low quality of much of this research because there's very few trans athletes and nobody cared about this until like 2015, which means we should be open to new research developments for this topic and a lot isn't settled science yet**
+Also worth noting the low quality of much of this research because there's very few trans athletes and nobody cared about this until like 2015, which means we should be open to new research developments for this topic and a lot isn't settled science yet.**

 * [Jones et al. 17](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357259/)
-    * Systemic review covering prior research on **trans individuals' performance in sports** and preexisting **sports policies** concerning trans people, amounting to **8 research articles and 31 sports policies**
+    * Systemic review covering prior research on **trans individuals' performance in sports** and preexisting **sports policies** concerning trans people, amounting to **8 research articles and 31 sports policies**.
-    * Finds that "There is no direct or consistent research suggesting transgender female individuals (or male individuals) have an athletic advantage at any stage of their transition"
+    * Finds that "There is no direct or consistent research suggesting transgender female individuals (or male individuals) have an athletic advantage at any stage of their transition."
         * (includes cross-sex hormones, gender-confirming surgery)
     * This particular subject is in need of more and better research because **most research is really low quality**, so using this systemic review as a _definitive_ statement on the topic is a dumb thing to do.
 The systemic review